-If you have a “normal” American family, then your holiday dinner is a mashup of dozens of different traditions.
+If you have a “normal” American family, your holiday dinner is a mashup of dozens of different traditions.
 Flavors are going to collide.
 And if it’s a pot-luck, well, things may get pretty ugly.
 Vienna wiener Jell-O, anyone?
 Beef and Marshmallow Surprise?

-In such a scenario, wine pairings have to be very flexible, but also work on their own: You never know when you may have to pour yourself a hefty glass and hide out in a back hall with your Metallica-loving cousin.
+In such a scenario, wine pairings have to be very flexible but also work on their own: You never know when you may have to pour yourself a hefty glass and hide out in a back hall with your Metallica-loving cousin.
 Oftentimes, a Lambrusco is a great option.
 Seek out bottles from Grasparossa di Castelvetro.

 The Manhattanized Gift

 The gift of wine can be a great way to express your admiration for a person’s refinement and social standing.
 This is when you give Bordeaux.
-If you have the dough, a 4th Growth is the way to go.
+If you have the dough, a 4th Growth is a way to go.
 Otherwise, a Margaux bottling will do.
 On a tight budget?
 Then seek out an Haut Medoc.

 A Perfect Gift for an S.O.B.

 Have someone on your holiday list that is “all hat and no cattle”?
 Whether it’s a despised boss or an obnoxious nouveau riche uncle, the goal is to give them a nice steaming pile of holiday cheer… without them ever knowing it.
 The trick is to choose a mediocre wine but has all the trappings of top-notch luxury wine.